probtn/probtn-ios/README.md

 		ButtonEnabled = true // Is active or not.
 It means could you move it or not ButtonVisible = true // Is visible or not

+		NeverClose = false // Is user can close button

+		CampaignID = 1234567 // ID of current campaign

 		// Visual settings of the button